a-barbera/Project-One-Group-7/README.md

 The top song of each year had the highest number of streams from the U.S. market.

-We reject the null hypothesis, as our studies support the idea that the largest market will have the greatest influence on global trends.
+We reject the null hypothesis, as our studies support the idea that the largest market will have the greatest influence on Spotify global trends.

 # Study Limitations: